Naxsel/LeaParrot/README.md

 ## Objectives
 * Pilot a Parrot AR Drone using the Leap Motion Controller
+* Pilot a Parrot AR Drone using the XBox Controller
-* Display the visuals from the camera into an VR device
+* Display the visuals from the camera into an Oculus Rift DK2
 * Use motion planning systems to control the Drone ([LeapMotion](https://www.leapmotion.com/))

+## Instructions
+The drone can be pilot with three devices, keyboard, LMC and XBox controller asynchronously:
+* Keyboard:
+    - Take off and landing pressing space
+    - Arrows for making flips that way

+* LMC:
+    - Take off and landing with KeyTap gesture (As the click of a mouse)
+    - Up, down, left, right, backward and forward with the fingers not opened
+    - Making a circle with the finger, the drone does a flip to that way

+* XBox controller:

 ## Doc